 Second-line therapy

 Doctors use other oral medications and topical medications.
-Drugs such as papaverine, nitroglycerin, or minoxidil gel can be prescribed.
+Specific drugs can be prescribed to improve erectile function when first-line therapies fail.
 The composition of these usually includes a vasodilator to improve the absorption of active substances.
-The effectiveness of these drugs is low - about 40%.
+The effectiveness of these drugs is low – about 40%.

 LNP therapy involves the use of local negative pressure.
 For this, the patient needs a vacuum device, a so-called pump.
 The vacuum draws blood and allows the patient to achieve an erection, even without sexual arousal.
 To prevent its outflow, latex rings are used; they are attached to the base of the penis.

 The effectiveness of the procedure is 90%.
 However, after 2 years, it gradually decreases to 60%.
+And this method does not restore natural erectile function.
 Most men refuse LNP therapy within 3 months after starting it due to insufficient satisfaction with their intimate life: the mechanisms of erection are effective, but not physiological.
 30% of patients experience side effects.
 The ring cannot be used for more than 30 minutes, due to the threat of tissue death, which limits the time of intercourse.

 The efficiency of intracavernous injections is 85%.
-Twenty years ago, this was first line therapy.
-Alprostadil is used.
+Twenty years ago, this was first-line therapy.
 Although the technique is effective, it has side effects and is therefore not suitable for everyone.
 50% of men experience pain at the injection area and 5% have excessively prolonged erections.
 The risk of scarring of the penis is 2% and the risk of priapism is 1%.

 Third-line therapy